imdeepmind/imdeepmind.github.io/docs/databases/database-systems/tuple-oriented-storage.md

 ### Database Page Components

 Each database page can be thought of as four main components: the Header, the Slot Directory, the Data Area, and the Free Space.
-Together these components let the DBMS store variable-length tuples efficiently and handle inserts, updates, and deletes without layout changes to the schema.
+Together, these components let the DBMS store variable-length tuples efficiently and handle inserts, updates, and deletes without layout changes to the schema.

 #### Header